junzhang2016/NTU4DRadLM/README.md

 To test the dataset, our 4DRadarSLAM system is open-sourced at:
 [4DRadarSLAM](https://github.com/zhuge2333/4DRadarSLAM)

-This repository provides a description and acquisition of NTU4DRadLM. **Note**: The paper is under review, the dataset will be available soon.
+This repository provides a description and acquisition of NTU4DRadLM.

 <div align="center">
 <p float="center">